Performance of Grover's search algorithm with diagonalizable collective noises: GSA with noise in Bloch presentation

-where $E_k$ are operation elements such that $\sum_k E_k^\dag E_k=I$ if the quantum operation is trace-preserving.
-There are a lot of noise models which have been established based on a quantum system interacting with different environments.
-For a single qubit, the most important operations that are used to describe quantum noise models are depolarizing channel, damping channel and flip channel.
+The operator-sum representation is used to model the behavior of real quantum systems, as shown in the following equation:

-In a two dimensions space, the qubit can be replaced by the mixed state $I/2$ with probability $\alpha$ and stays unchanged with probability $1-\alpha$.
-We name that the qubit is in a \emph{Depolarizing channel} and the state of the quantum system through this noise channel is
+where $E_k$ are the operation elements and $\sum_k E_k^\dag E_k=I$ if the quantum operation is trace-preserving.
+There are several established noise models based on a quantum system's interaction with different environments.
+For a single qubit, the most commonly used operations to describe quantum noise models are the depolarizing channel, flip channel, and damping channel.